Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

+Frodo is a fresh homeowner of only 2 years who just found mold in his house caused by a leak somewhere, and is devastated to learn that insurance will likely not cover it and now he has to pay 20,000 out of pocket.

 6. Outsourcing jobs outside the US limiting jobs in the US
 -  Solution a: incentivize domestic employment by offering tax credits or subsidies to companies that create or retain jobs in the U.S